flowtoolz/flowtoolz.github.io/_drafts/2018-11-??-zen-in-the-art-of-software-architecture-2.md

 The natural laws of code also relate to structure.
 So what are the elements and relationships in code?

 When we structure code, we often focus on classes or similar namespaces.
 But really, code can be structured at all scales.
-There are smaller elements that can be contained in classes.
-And there are bigger elements that can contain multiple classes.
+There are small elements that can be contained in classes.
+And there are large elements that can contain multiple classes.

 An element within a class could be a function, method, property, variable, inner class and so forth.
 An element that groups multiple classes could be a layer, component, package, module, library, framework, micro service or even just a file.

 Structural elements of code may widely differ in size, usage and meaning.
 But in regards to structure, they're just *code artefacts*, pieces of code that can be formally distinguished, irrespective of their meaning.

-> In contrast to "artefact", related terms like "item", "element", "object", "component", "composite" and "entity" have specific meanings in certain contexts of software or mathematics.
+Note: In contrast to "artefact", similar terms like "item", "element", "object", "component", "composite" and "entity" have specific meanings in certain contexts of software or mathematics.

-Aside from the hierarchical composition of artefacts, like a module containing multiple classes, artefacts can also relate to each other in more interesting ways.
+Aside from the hierarchical composition of code artefacts, like a module containing multiple classes, they can also relate to each other in more interesting ways.
 Think of a class that derives from another, or of an executable that calls a remote micro service.
 All these relationships make the structure of code and are the focus of architectural principles.

 ## The Role of Uncle Bob's Principles

 Robert C. Martin (a.k.a.
 Uncle Bob) is not just a pioneer of the agile and craftsmanship movements, he also laid the foundation for methodical software architecture.
-His 11 principles on package and class design are profound and have vast implications on code structure.
+His principles on class and package design are profound and have vast implications on code structure.

-While Uncle Bob is a legend among developers, many don't know the principles he repeatedly wrote about.
-Such basics are most essential but, I guess, not very sexy.
+**While Uncle Bob is a legend among developers, most do not know, let alone apply, the 11 principles he repeatedly wrote about since publishing them 19 years ago.
+As true software craftsmen, our thinking should revolve around such essential timeless principles, instead of the ephemeral (and by themselves meaningless) technical details of the latest technologies.**

 This book includes the wisdom of all of Uncle Bob's principles and more.
 However, we'll cover that wisdom from a different perspective, in different terms, less as a list of abstract definitions, and more integrated into a meaningful learning process.

-As far as this book relates to Uncle Bob's principles, I hope to provide an additional way of understanding their essence, and I abstracted them in three main ways:

-1. The original principles target either packages or classes.
-However, the scope of application can be extended.
-Some (like package cohesion principles) even apply to methods.
-2. To really get to the core, I dropped the somewhat arbitrary and unnecessary distinction between package and class principles.
-3. As steps (1) and (2) generalized the original principles, they also exposed some redundancy which we could then remove by merging some principles together.

-Why these generalizations make sense for our purposes, will become even clearer in light of our own approach and line of reasoning over the following chapters.
+Our approach and line of reasoning will lead to results that contain abstractions of Uncle Bob's principles.
+We'll also present some explicit arguments for why certain generalizations of those principles make sense for our purposes.

-Just note, that our principles apply to all artefacts at all scales.
-That also means we should apply them at all scales, because satisfying a principle on one level, say classes, doesn't automatically satisfy it on another, like for packages.
+Most importantly, **the laws that we'll derive do not parcel out classes or packages.
+Instead, they apply to all code artefacts at all scales, from functions to large sub-systems**.
+This also means we **should** apply them at all scales, because conforming to a law at one level, say classes, doesn't guarantee conformance at another, like at the package level.

-Now, let's advance to the core of effective architecture and then dive into the first of N laws.
+As far as this book conveys the ideas of Uncle Bob's principles, I hope to provide an additional way of understanding their essence.
+Now, let's advance to the core of effective architecture and then derive our first law.

 ## Effective Code Tells the Truth